Clean Manufacturing Preserves Clean Air and Water

 - We design our products to strictly control emissions of chemicals and noise during equipment use.
 Our current products have chemical emission levels that are well below global regulatory requirements.
 Learn more about the safety of Xerox products (PDF, 115 KB).

-- Water consumed by Xerox operations is sourced from local municipal suppliers who withdraw water from lakes, rivers and other surface waters.
-All water quality is tested as required to maintain compliance at each site.
-The water discharges at manufacturing sites are monitored to validate compliance with local sanitary sewer discharge limits.
-Water is discharged to municipal water treatment facilities.
+- Water consumed by Xerox operations is sourced from local municipal suppliers who withdraw water from lakes rivers and other surface waters.
+The water discharges at manufacturing sites are monitored as necessary to validate compliance with local sanitary sewer discharge limits.
+Wastewater from manufacturing processes is treated, as necessary, before being discharged into local sanitary sewers.